azalahmadkhan/Feature-generation-using-Transformers/README.md

 # Feature-generation-using-Transformers

-The `TransformerModel` is composed of three main components:
+The `Transformer Model` is composed of three main components:

 The `pos_encoder` is a sequence of two linear layers that maps the input tensor `x` to a higher-dimensional space called the model dimension `d_model`.
 It also applies a ReLU activation function after the first linear layer.